Westminster eForum

 Format: DOWNLOADABLE PDF

-It follows the introduction of the Data (Use and Access) Bill sponsored by the Department for Science, Innovation & Technology, which aims to support the creation and adoption of secure and trusted digital identity products and services.
+It followed the introduction of the Data (Use and Access) Bill sponsored by the Department for Science, Innovation & Technology, which aims to support the creation and adoption of secure and trusted digital identity products and services.

-We are pleased to be able to include keynote sessions with: Hannah Rutter, CEO, Office for Digital Identities and Attributes, DSIT; Natalie Jones OBE, Director, Digital Identity, Government Digital Service; Vicente Andreu Navarro, Policy Officer, European Commission; Helen Child, Founder, Open Banking Excellence; and Yiannis Theodorou, Senior Advisor and Global Lead, Digital Identity, Tony Blair Institute for Global Change.
+We are pleased to have been able to include keynote sessions with: Hannah Rutter, CEO, Office for Digital Identities and Attributes, DSIT; Natalie Jones OBE, Director, Digital Identity, Government Digital Service; Vicente Andreu Navarro, Policy Officer, European Commission; Helen Child, Founder, Open Banking Excellence; and Yiannis Theodorou, Senior Advisor and Global Lead, Digital Identity, Tony Blair Institute for Global Change.

-Overall, areas for discussion include:
+Overall, areas for discussion included:

 • regulatory framework: assessing proposals in the Data (Use and Access) Bill - the way forward for the DVS trust framework - role and responsibilities of the OfDIA